Shopify/maintenance_tasks/README.md

 to re-enqueue the job so your Task will be resumed.
 However, the position in the collection won't be persisted so at least one iteration may run again.

+#### Help: my Task is stuck

+Finally, if the queue adapter configured for your application doesn't have this property, or if Sidekiq crashes, is forcefully terminated, or is unable to re-enqueue the jobs that were in progress, the Task may be in a seemingly stuck situation where it appears to be running but is not.
+In that situation, pausing or cancelling it will not result in the Task being paused or cancelled, as the Task will get stuck in a state of `pausing` or `cancelling`.
+As a work-around, if a Task is `cancelling` for more than 5 minutes, you will be able to cancel it for good, which will just mark it as cancelled, allowing you to run it again.

 ### Writing Tasks

 MaintenanceTasks relies on the queue adapter configured for your application to